Joe Gores: Literary career

 Gores was a three-time Edgar Award winner, and only one of three authors (the other two being Donald E. Westlake and William L. DeAndrea) to receive Edgars in three separate categories; Gores won Best First Novel (for A Time of Predators (1969)—a story set in the San Francisco Bay Area and having to do with a Stanford University professor who re-learns his military commando skills in order to go after a gang of juvenile thugs who raped his wife), Best Short Story ("Goodbye, Pops," Ellery Queen Mystery Magazine, Dec.
 1969) and Best TV Series Segment for writing an episode of the crime drama Kojak titled "No Immunity for Murder"—airdate Nov.
 23, 1975.

 In addition, Gores received the 1986 Maltese Falcon Award, Japan's highest commendation in the mystery fiction field and the Private Eye Writers of America lifetime achievement award (The Eye).
 He was elected president of the Mystery Writers of America.
 His novels 32 Cadillacs and Come Morning were nominated for Best Novel Edgars.

-Aside from Kojak, Gores wrote teleplays and screenplays for popular mystery series such as Remington Steele, B.L.
+Aside from Kojak, Gores wrote teleplays for popular mystery series such as Remington Steele, B.L.
 Stryker, Mrs. Columbo, and Magnum, P.I.